theodybrothers/VerySimpleData/README.md

 SQL Server stored procedures.

 This project was created to better understand the C# dynamic type and how Simple.Data utilizes it.
-A big shout out to Mark Rendle and all the contributors to Simple.Data.
+A big shout out to Mark Rendle and the contributors to Simple.Data for all their hard work!

 [Using dynamic and DynamicObject in C#](http://blog.theodybrothers.com/2014/10/using-dynamic-and-dynamicobject-in-c_24.html)